CumulusNetworks/docs/content/guides/production-ready-automation/Quick-Start.md

     <output omitted for brevity>
     ```

-Check the `README.md` on the selected demo repository for more information about that specific topology, such as IP addresses, and for a small guided tour of the specific technologies or architectures in the demo.
+Check the `README.md` on the selected demo repository for more information about the topology, such as IP addresses, and for a small guided tour of the specific technologies or architectures in the demo.

 ## Start the Blank Cumulus Reference Topology

-The Cumulus Linux reference topology is included as a submodule in all of the Cumulus Networks Golden Standard demos, which eliminates the need to clone the base reference topology project. <!-- For more information about submodules see the contributor’s guide.
+The Cumulus Networks reference topology is included as a submodule in all of the Cumulus Networks golden standard demos, which eliminates the need to clone the base reference topology project. <!-- For more information about submodules see the contributor’s guide.
 TODO: add link to contributor's guide -->

 You can start the reference topology by itself if you want to build configuration from scratch or intend to start from a completely blank slate network topology.

-1. Clone the cldemo2 Cumulus Linux reference topology:
+1. Clone the `cldemo2` Cumulus Networks reference topology:

     ```
     user@host:~# git clone https://gitlab.com/cumulus-consulting/goldenturtle/cldemo2.git